VirtualBox: Devices and peripherals

-VirtualBox emulates hard disks in three formats: the native VDI (Virtual Disk Image), the VMDK of VMware and the VHD of Microsoft Windows.
+VirtualBox emulates hard disks in three formats: the native VDI (Virtual Disk Image), VMware's VMDK, and Microsoft's VHD.
 It thus supports disks created by other hypervisor software.
 VirtualBox can also connect to iSCSI targets and to raw partitions on the host, using either as virtual hard disks.
-VirtualBox emulates IDE (PIIX4 and ICH6 controllers), SCSI, SATA (ICH8M controller) and SAS controllers to which hard drives can be attached.
+VirtualBox emulates IDE (PIIX4 and ICH6 controllers), SCSI, SATA (ICH8M controller), and SAS controllers, to which hard drives can be attached.

 VirtualBox has supported Open Virtualization Format (OVF) since version 2.2.0 (April 2009).

 Both ISO images and physical devices connected to the host can be mounted as CD or DVD drives.
 VirtualBox supports running operating systems from live CDs and DVDs.